 pathway to a partnership visa and permanent residancy

-Once married, you must apply for a Partnership Visa on the basis of your marriage, and be able to prove your marriage is genuine.
+Once married, you must apply for a Partner Visa on the basis of your marriage, and be able to prove your marriage is genuine.
 The path to permanent residency consists of two stages, where you are first granted a temporary Partner visa.
-After approximately two years, if the relationship is still ongoing or there are exceptional circumstances, then you may be eligible to apply for permanent residency.
+After approximately two years, if the relationship is still ongoing or there are exceptional circumstances then you may be eligible for permanent residency.

 Choose your own level of service

 At Hansen Migration we offer different levels of service.
 Whether you're time poor and want us to take care of everything, or you just want some advice, we have the service that suits your needs.